Daisy Ridley: 2016–present: Continuing career

 Ridley became the executive producer of the documentary The Eagle Huntress in January 2016, which premiered at the Sundance Film Festival on 24 January 2016; she also recorded narration for the film's wide release.
 Ridley was one of several actors featured on Barbra Streisand's 2016 album Encore: Movie Partners Sing Broadway.
 Along with Anne Hathaway, Ridley and Streisand perform the song "At the Ballet" from A Chorus Line, with Ridley performing the role of Bebe, one of a trio of dancers hoping to be cast in a forthcoming show.

 In 2017, Ridley portrayed Mary Debenham in Murder on the Orient Express, an adaptation of Agatha Christie's detective novel of the same name.
 Directed by and starring Kenneth Branagh, production began in London in November 2016.
 She also reprised her role as Rey, opposite Mark Hamill as Luke Skywalker, in Star Wars: The Last Jedi, which was released in December 2017.

 In January 2018, Ridley starred in the titular role in Ophelia, a reimagining of the Hamlet tale, alongside Naomi Watts and Clive Owen.
 The project was filmed from April to July 2017 and debuted at the 2018 Sundance Film Festival.
 In February 2018, Ridley voiced the role of Cottontail in Peter Rabbit, an adaptation of the children's stories of the same name by Beatrix Potter.

 In December 2019, Ridley appeared as Rey in Star Wars: The Rise of Skywalker, the last film in the sequel trilogy.
-She is not expected to reprise her role again after this film, and is quoted as saying, "I don't think anything could top [The Rise of Skywalker] for this character."
+She initially said she would not reprise her role again after this film, and is quoted as saying, "I don't think anything could top [The Rise of Skywalker] for this character."
 However, she does show interest in returning as the character if needed, saying "[...] never say never.
-I’m always open to a revisit.
-But also the beautiful thing is it’s this wonderful, huge universe with all of these stories that have yet to be told.
-I think there’s a lot of cool things to be made before any potential revisit."
+I'm always open to a revisit.
+But also the beautiful thing is it's this wonderful, huge universe with all of these stories that have yet to be told.
+I think there's a lot of cool things to be made before any potential revisit."
 She also saw some truth in her co-star Boyega's claim that she would feel jealous if subsequent films were made with somebody else playing Rey.